CodeURJC-DAW-2018-19/santatecla-tiempos-2/README.md

 Once everything is executed and running smoothly, we add the templates and the assets and open the page in the browser.

+## Phase 2

+### Installation and configuration of Docker

+To install Docker for Windows, you have to go to [this link](https://docs.docker.com/docker-for-windows/install/) to download it and follow the steps.
+Once you have installed it, go to your shell and type "docker --version" and "docker-compose --version" to check taht you have all installed correctly.
+Finally, go to the Docker icon in your taskbar, right-click on it and go to "Settings".
+Once you are in, go to "Daemon" section and ensure that the "Experimental features" is unchecked.

+### Execution instructions for our application

+In Windows Powershell, supposing that you are on our repository ("Github\santatecla-tiempos-2"), go to the docker folder ("cd docker") and execute the "create_image-ps1" script.
+It will update our app jar and will copy it in the docker image.
+Then the only thing you have to do is execute the "docker-compose up" command, and both containers will set up and start.